ola-sk/CSS-practice/newsletter-sign-up-with-success-message/README.md

 });
 ```

-In my code I do not send the form data to any API, but I simulate it to demonstrate the interactions.
+In my code I only simulate sending the form data to an API to demonstrate the interactions.

-####
-HTML input validation is set and added the event listener on the press of the 'Enter' key.

-- Writing JavaScript to trigger form submission by pressing 'Enter' key.
-- Planning the Subscription confirmation message to be a pop-up and whether it fits in with its placement within the `<aside>` placed within the main.

-and experiment writing lots of CSS and changing what does not work!
 ### Challenges
 I dealt with the problem of the checkmark icons getting smaller on narrower viewport as I resize the window: each checkmark is a `::before` pseudo-element of `<li>` item, each `<li>` is made a flexbox and so the default `flex-shrink` value for a flex item is `1`, therefore it shrinks when the viewport gets smaller.
 Setting that value to `0` was the solution.